vectordotdev/vector/rfcs/2020-04-15-wasm-foreign-modules.md

 ### How Vector modules work

 Vector modules are `.wasm` files (WASI or not) exposing a predefined interface.
-We provide a `foreign_modules::guest` module for Rust projects located in `lib/foreign-modules` of the source tree, and we will be providing bindings for other languages as we see user demand.
+We provide a `vector_wasm` crate for Rust projects located in `lib/vector-wasm` of the source tree, and we will be providing bindings for other languages as we see user demand.

 Modules are sandboxed and can only interact with Vector over the Foreign Function Interface (FFI) which Vector exposes.
 For each instance of a module, Vector holds some context.
-For example, when a transform module processes an event, the context of the module contains an `Event` type.
-The guest can use calls like `get("foo")` and Vector perform the action and return the result to the guest.
+For example, when a transform module processes an event, the context of the module contains an event, as well as the configuration used to create the transform.

 A guest module is not able to access the memory of the Vector instance, but Vector is free to modify the guest memory.
 For example, behind the scenes of a `get` call, the Guest must allocate some memory for Vector to write the result into.

-Due to the current semantics of the `vector::Event` type, passing data between WASM modules and the Vector host involves serialization to JSON.
-We're investigating ways to speed this up.
+Due to the current semantics of the `vector::Event` type, passing data between WASM modules and the Vector host involves serialization.
+This may change in the future, resulting in an increase major version of the `vector-wasm` crate.

-* It may be possible to add a `repr(C)` flag to Event.
-* It may be worthwhile to explore an `Event` refactor.
-* Other serialization options may be much faster but less compatible.

 ### Initialization